-Knowledge Gain: Pre- and post-class tests allow us to assess what Master Naturalist participants learn during their classes.
+Knowledge Gain: Pre- and post-class tests allow us to assess what Master Naturalist Photo by Tim Boyle participants learn during their classes.
 Participants showed a statistically significant increase in knowledge based on a pre- and post course twenty question multiple-choice test.
 The Big Woods, Big Rivers course increased from a pre-course score of 10 (50% correct) to the average post-course of 16 (80%).
-The Prairie and Pothole Photo by Tim Boyle course showed an average precourse score of 12 (60% correct); this increased to 16 (80% correct) for the post test.
+The Prairie and Pothole course showed an average precourse score of 12 (60% correct); this increased to 16 (80% correct) for the post test.
 The North Woods, Great Lakes course average pre-course score was 12 (60% correct); this increased on the post-course score to 15 (75% correct).

-Preparation to Volunteer: Most class participants (over 90%) feel that the skills and ideas they learned in the class prepared them to volunteer in nature-related the program.
-For every year they are an active volunteer, they earn a reward pin showcasing a native Minnesota plant or animal.
-Volunteer service includes the following four categories:
+Preparation to Volunteer: Most class participants (over 90%) feel that the skills and ideas they learned in the class prepared them to volunteer in nature-related activities.